idptools/metapredict/docs/usage/using-in-python.rst

     meta.graph_disorder_uniprot("Q8N6T3", legacy=True)

-Generating AlphaFold2 Confidnce Score Graphs Using Uniprot ID
+Generating AlphaFold2 Confidence Score Graphs Using UniProt ID
 --------------------------------------------------------------

 Just like with disorder predictions, you can also get AlphaFold2 pLDDT confidence score graphs using the Uniprot ID.
 This will **only display the pLDDT confidence scores** and not the predicted disorder scores.